davatorium/rofi/doc/rofi-theme.5.markdown

 * **text-color**:        the text color to use.
 * **highlight**:         text style {color}. color is optional, multiple highlight styles can be added like: bold underline italic #000000;
+    This option is only available on the `element-text` widget.
 * **width**:             override the desired width for the textbox.
 * **content**:           Set the displayed text (String).
 * **placeholder**:       Set the displayed text (String) when nothing is entered.